smallwat3r/choc-keycap-riser/README.md

 # Choc keycap raisers

 5 mm flat raisers for Choc keycaps.
-Those raisers help achieve a more natural hand position.
+I like to place them on the index finger and thumbs, it help achieve a more natural hand position.

 ![mockup](./images/mockup.png)
 ![mounted](./images/mounted.png)